sagemath/sage/CODE_OF_CONDUCT.md

   feel that other aspects are more important or more urgent for the project.
   Always remember that different people contribute to the project on the basis of a variety of expertise, motivations, and priorities.

+## The sage-abuse committee ##

+### Examples of sanctions ###

+Types of sanctions that the sage-abuse committee has used in the past include the following:

+- Deleting comments (on GitHub Issues/PRs and Google Groups) that violate the Code of Conduct.

+  - This eliminates the potential of damage that the violations can cause in the future, when participants visit the Issues/PRs or Google Groups on the web.

+  - It does not eliminate the damage that the violations have already caused between the time that the violating comment is posted and the time of deletion.

+  - It does not eliminate the damage that the violations are causing via email (notifications of subscribers to GitHub Issues/PRs, Google Groups as mailing lists).

+  - Before deleting a comment, a screenshot should be taken in case it is needed as evidence for future proceedings.

+- Setting Google Groups to hold posts of a participant for moderation by an administrator.

+- Privilege changes in the GitHub organization.

+  - Removing the Maintainer role of a participant.

+  - Removing a participant from the Triage team.

+### Appointment procedure ###

+TBD